meirf57/CS50web-MyProjects/README.md

 # CS50web-MyProjects

-projects/homework
+## Projects/Homework

-All the files from assignments that are completed or working on.
+All the files from assignments that are completed or working on in [Harvard CS50 web](https://cs50.harvard.edu/web/2020/).